 GIPUZKOA COOPERA programme with the Women for Africa Foundation, DIPC, ASPEGI and CFM.

-African women researchers and entrepreneurs are coming to Gipuzkoa to broaden their knowledge and then pass it on.
+The Provincial Council is promoting this project aimed at African women researchers and entrepreneurs to visit Gipuzkoa to broaden their knowledge and then pass it on.

-These projects have two fundamental axes, on the one hand, to break with the discourse and the unique vision that we have about Africa, since it is a continent where excellence, science, research and the development of knowledge are also present and, on the other hand, to give African women an opportunity, source and pillar of that excellence.
+This project has two fundamental axes, on the one hand, to break with the discourse and the unique vision that we have about Africa, since it is a continent where excellence, science, research and the development of knowledge are also present and, on the other hand, to give African women an opportunity, also the source and pillar of that excellence.